MediaComem/eCH-0056-revision/03_raster_data/README.md

 ## OGC API Maps

 Jens Ingensand presents the main differences between WMS and OGC API Maps and points out that the standardisation process is not very advanced for OGC API Maps.
-An important point is that the GetFeatureInfo operation should no longer be included in OGC API Maps.
+An important point is that the GetFeatureInfo operation would no longer be included in OGC API Maps.
 More information can be found [here](https://github.com/opengeospatial/ogcapi-maps/issues/81).

 The following exchanges take place: